fishyville/hello-world/README.md

 # hello-world
-im 15 and still practicing for coding.this is my first repository
+im still a beginner and practicing in javascript. im 15 and im in highschool sometimes hard to manage my time but it goes really well.
+I love noodle